Air Force Meals: Basic Training And Beyond

 If you know your stuff, you will pass and survive another meal at BMT.

 For the first couple of weeks, your meal-time will be limited.
 You'll only have a few minutes from the time the last person in your flight gets to the table to finish your meal.
 You'll learn not to waste time, and eat fast.
 However, after the first couple of weeks, you'll have more time for meals.

 During The BEAST training exercise, you'll also get a chance to sample MREs (Meals, Ready to Eat).
-These are however, not the preferred choice to any military member if given the option to eat in an Air Force Dining Facility.
+These are, however, not the preferred choice for any military member if given the option to eat in an Air Force Dining Facility.